A Redlands Connection

 For a smallish city the size of Redlands, it’s a showcase.

-Folks, you expect athletic connections like these from bigger cities – Dallas or Los Angeles, Boston or Chicago, Seattle or New York City, Boston or Orlando, even some of the smaller big cities – Riverside, Salt Lake City, Tallahassee, you name it.
+Folks, you expect athletic connections like these from far bigger cities – Dallas or Los Angeles, Boston or Chicago, Seattle or New York City, Boston or Orlando, even some of the smaller big cities – Riverside, Salt Lake City, Tallahassee, you name it.

 But Redlands?

-In the coming weeks and months, I’ll showcase a story from my website – www.obreybrown.com, once dubbed A Redlands Connection, eventually changed by Danny, my son, who runs it.
+Showcasing stories from my website – www.obreybrown.com, once dubbed A Redlands Connection, eventually changed by Danny, my son, who runs it.
 There are some very interesting connections between Redlands and a top-flight sports world.

 I really hope you enjoy it.